-Prepare cultural landscape reports for each of Sudbury's Town-owned historic landscapes to document the properties and provide guidance for their future treatment.
+Prepare a Cultural Landscape Report for each of Sudbury's Townowned historic landscapes to document the properties and provide guidance for their future treatment.

 Mid and long-term action of the Select Board, Planning Board, Stewardship Working Group, and Department of Public Works.